Vica27/24S651051-Practice-Software-Development/README.md

 "I can do all things through Christ which strengtheneth me." 💪

 ### A food I don't like 👎:
-I would eat almost any food, but definitely not Octopus 🤮...
+I would eat almost any food, but definitely not Octopus... 🤮

 ### Travel recommendation ✈:
 ##### Landmark Beach.